Finger Jab Drills in JKD

 What is the benefit of this training drills and how to do it?

-1. Gets a training partner measures off around 2 feet from his extended arm away from your partner who is taking on the role of trainer.
+1. Gets a training partner measures off around 2 feet from his extended arm away from your partner who is taking on the role of trainer.2.
+You attacks with a finger jab to the trainer goggle.

 3. Trainer tries to block the your attack.
 As trainer try to pick up your attack on preparation.
 For example, you will move your body first and then your hand, instead of hand first or notice large body motions like dropping or raising the body a split second before the attack or your elbow comes out first, or he may notice a slight facial expression before your attack.